developer-onizuka/kubernetes/README.md

 ```
 Type=NodePort
        <HAproxy>                <Service>                              <Pod>
                                 ; is a group of Endpoints.             ; is mainly used as a target of service.
                                 ; provides a stable vIP.               ; is behind a service, so that Pod can change.
-                                                                    ; gets associated with service thru "label" such as "run", "app" or "role"
+                                ; is iptable configured by kube-proxy  ; gets associated with service thru "label" such as "run", "app" or "role".

                                 master +---------------+           +----master--------+
                  192.168.122.183:30001 |   10.105.235.123:8080     |                  |